holepunchto/simdle-native/README.md

 ## API

 The lane width of all APIs is determined by the input buffer.
-That is, if providing a `Uint8Array` the lane width will be 8, if providing providing a `Uint16Array` the lane width will be 16 and so on.
+That is, if providing a `Uint8Array` the lane width will be 8 bits, if providing a `Uint16Array` the lane width will be 16 bits and so on.

 #### `const result = cnt(buffer[, result])`